mvshyvk/KaldiService/README.md

 ## Usage
 ### Install Postman

-### Import "./service/Tests/SpeachRecognizer Tests.postman_collection.json" to postmat
+### Import "./service/Tests/SpeachRecognizer Tests.postman_collection.json" to postman

 ### Use REST interface for speech recognition

-Use "Add new task" endpoint for submitting audio files Use "Get service status" for retrieving service status information Use "Get task status" for getting speech recognition results
+* Use "Add new task" endpoint for submitting audio files
+* Use "Get service status" for retrieving service status information
+* Use "Get task status" for getting speech recognition results

 ## OpenAPI specification